Maxine Medina: Miss Universe 2016

+At the coronation, Medina advanced into the top 13.
+She wore a green and white striped bikini at the top 13 swimsuit competition which let her advance to top 9.
+She wore a silver-red evening gown crafted by Rhett Eala at the top nine evening gown competition and was able to advance into the top six.

 Acting career

 In 2018, she made her television debut in Hanggang Saan as Atty.
 Georgette Sandiego.
 She later played Isay in Los Bastardos which ran from October 2018 to September 2019.
 She was paired with Jake Cuenca in the series.

-In 2020, she transferred to both TV5 Network via Brightlight Productions's Sunday 'Kada and GMA Network for First Yaya as the villainous and hateful Lorraine.
+In 2020, she transferred to both TV5 Network via Brightlight Productions's Sunday 'Kada and GMA Network for First Yaya as Lorraine.